Snowflake-Labs/sfquickstarts/site/sfguides/src/data_analysis_and_churn_prediction_using_snowflake_notebooks/data_analysis_and_churn_prediction_using_snowflake_notebooks.md

 ## Conclusion and Resources
 Duration: 5

+### Conclusion
-### Congrats!
+Congrats!
 You're reached the end of this Quickstart!

 ### What You Learned
 With the completion of this Quickstart, you have now delved into: